-Villa Adriana, or Hadrian’s Villa, is a huge Roman archaeological complex that is founded between 118 and 134 in honor of Emperor Handrian.
+Villa Adriana, or Hadrian’s Villa, is a huge Roman archaeological complex, founded between the years 118 and 134 in honor of Emperor Hadrian.
 The villa covered a total land area of over 100 acres.
 The ruins of the villa can be found in Tivoli, Italy.

 Villa Adriana is multifaceted with more than 30 structures which occupied not less than 1 square kilometers.
 The small pavilion that can still be seen at present in Villa Adriana is the perfect replica of the original villa.

 Tivoli is a historic town where the famous Villa d’Este is located.
 It was established centuries ahead from Rome.
 It is located at the eastern part of Rome.
 Traveling by land from Tivoli to Rome and vice versa only takes around 37 minutes.
 Transportations available in Tivoli include public transports and cars.

 |Traveling to Europe is always an exciting experience and when you do it with your kids it can be something that they will never forget.
 If you want to go to Italy, you must take your children for a vacation in Rome.
 There are many fun things […]read more...|